119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 The scrapping process begins by contacting a licensed car scrapyard or a scrap car removal service.
 They will check your car based on its metal weight and overall condition and offer a price quote.
 Once you accept the offer, you will need to remove personal belongings and any valuable parts you may want to keep.

 The car scrapyard then arranges vehicle pickup and offers free towing services.
-Once the car arrives at the facility, all fluids, such as oil, coolant, and gasoline, are drained to prevent environmental contamination.
+When the car arrives at the facility, all fluids—such as oil, coolant, and gasoline—are drained to avoid environmental contamination.
 Usable parts that can be resold are removed, but if the car is too damaged, it is directly sent for crushing.
 The remaining metal body is then shredded and melted down for reuse in manufacturing new vehicles, appliances, and construction materials.

 Also Read: Scrap Car Removal Laws Across Canadian Provinces: What to Expect